Pumapunku: Engineering

 In assembling the walls of Pumapunku, each stone interlocked with the surrounding stones.
 The blocks were fit together like a puzzle, forming load-bearing joints.
 Jean-Pierre Protzen and Stella Nair identified a 1 to 1.5 millimeters thick thin coat of whiteish material covering some of the stones as a possible layer of mortar.
 One common engineering technique involves cutting the top of the lower stone at a certain angle, and placing another stone on top of it which was cut at the same angle.
 The precision with which these angles create flush joints is indicative of sophisticated knowledge of stone-cutting and a thorough understanding of descriptive geometry.
-Many of the joints are so precise, a razor blade cannot fit between the stones.
 Much of the masonry is characterized by accurately cut rectilinear blocks of such uniformity, they could be interchanged for one another while maintaining a level surface and even joints.
 Although similar, the blocks do not have the same dimensions.
-The precise cuts suggest the possibility of pre-fabrication and mass production, technologies far in advance of the Tiwanaku’s Inca successors hundreds of years later.
+The precise cuts suggest the possibility of pre-fabrication and mass production.
 Some of the stones are in an unfinished state, showing some of the techniques used to shape them.
 The architectural historians Jean-Pierre and Stella Nair who conducted the first professional field study on the stones of Tiwanaku/Pumapunku conclude: